Mukhadis/Docker2EKS/Terraform/README.md

-Within this directory you will find the terrafrom code to do the following:
+Within this directory you will find the terrafrom files used to deploy all the necessary AWS infrastructure:

-vpc.tf:
-This terraform file creates the virtual private cloud on AWS that will have the EKS cluster within it.
-It consists of a private subnet that will hace the EKS fargate pods deployed too and a public subnet that holds a NAT gateway which allows the pods to download containers from DockerHub

-eks.tf:
-This terraform file creates and EKS cluster in fargate mode.
-This simplifies the configuration for what is a small webapp that does not require a lot of resources which may incur higher charges.

-variables.tf
-This file just holds the variables required in both the vpc and eks files.
+vpc.tf
+This file creates the VPC within the us-east-1 region.
+The VPC is enabled to resolve DNS names.
+This is crucial for runnning containers.